 Excerpted from Crime and Delinquency, vol. 27:4 (1981), pp. 477-486.
-Tables have been re-
+Tables have been renumbered and references adjusted.
+Copyright 1981, by the National Council on Crime and Delinquency.

 NATURE OF SETTING

 The residential setting should be secure, with security established by means of a combination of mechanical devices, staff, and specific programs.
 The residence should be small, looking more like a house than like a jail (e.g., windows can be made secure by nonbreakable glass or see-through materials rather than by metal bars) and containing no more than ten to twelve youths.
 The ratio of staff to clients should be high.
 No uniforms for staff or clients should be permitted.